kendryte/k230_docs/en/02_applications/tutorials/K230_Boot_Optimization_Guide.md

 }
 ```

-The return result of the quick_boot is affected by the quick_boot of uboot's environment variables, and users can manually configure it through the setenv command under uboot or through the configuration quick_boot in the k230_sdk`make menuconfig-->board configuration`.
+The return result of quick_boot is affected by the uboot environment variable quick_boot.
+Users can manually configure it under uboot through the setenv command, or configure quick_boot in k230_sdk through `make menuconfig-->board configuration`.

-## Linux boot optimization
+## Linux Boot Optimization

-### Remove kernel boot printing
+### Remove Kernel Boot Print

-In the default environment variable configuration of uboot, set the fw_devlink in bootargs when flash starts to off, and the code file location is .`src/little/uboot/board/canaan/common/k230_img.c` When Linux starts, the console no longer prints boot logs, and after entering the Linux command line, you can view kernel boot logs through DMEG.
+In the default environment variable configuration of uboot, set fw_devlink to off in the bootargs during flash boot.
+The code file location is `src/little/uboot/board/canaan/common/k230_img.c`.
+The console will no longer print boot logs when Linux starts.
+After entering the Linux command line, you can view the kernel boot logs through dmesg.

 ``` C
 char *board_fdt_chosen_bootargs(void){